llmrisks/llmrisks.github.io/src/content/post/week8.md

 - Verb Tense: Addressing past, present, and future tenses accurately in translation is crucial.

 ## The Early Days of Machine Translation

 The birth of machine translation can be traced back to 1933 with the work of George Artsrouni and Petr Smirnov-Troyanskii.
 Artsrouni developed an automatic multilingual word lookup, which can be viewed as a precursor to the modern digital dictionary.
-On the other hand, Smirnov-Troyanskii conceptualized a machine translation process where humans and machines work together, with different steps encoded by humans and others by the machine.
+Smirnov-Troyanskii conceptualized a machine translation process where humans and machines work together, with different steps encoded by humans and others by the machine.

 ## Different Generations of Machine Translation Approaches
 Machine translation approaches can be categorized into three primary generations, each having its unique characteristics and methodologies.